hwaterke/traffic-simulation/README.md

 - [x] Make cars aware of cars on the next road (to avoid crash)
 - [x] Add ability to pause by pressing `p`
 - [x] Add traffic signs
+- [x] Adds a camera to the game allowing to zoom and move around.
 - [ ] Add buttons to toggle debug (road index, node index, node color, road direction)
 - [ ] Improve rendering